 The technology is typically used during an initial TURBT as well as in surveillance cystoscopies for patients who have an intermediate to high risk of bladder cancer recurrence.
 As with all cancer treatments, the inclusion of Cysview BLC in a patient’s treatment plan will depend on many factors, including the patient’s age, type of bladder cancer and overall health condition.

 How does Cysview fit into Moffitt’s approach to bladder cancer treatment?

 The bladder cancer specialists in Moffitt’s Urologic Oncology Program are dedicated to improving patient outcomes by providing individualized treatment plans that include the latest technologies.
 Cysview BLC is a valuable addition to our toolkit.

 Our multispecialty team also takes a collaborative approach to bladder cancer treatment.
 This means that highly respected medical professionals with different areas of expertise help design each patient’s treatment plan.
 Moreover, because Moffitt is the only Florida-based Comprehensive Cancer Center designated by the National Cancer Institute, our patients often have access to clinical trials and other cutting-edge treatments that are not available at many other cancer hospitals.

 As a result of our approach, our survival rates for bladder cancer patients are nearly three times the national average.

 If you’ve received a bladder cancer diagnosis or you’re experiencing symptoms that have you concerned about bladder cancer, Moffitt Cancer Center is your top choice for treatment, and you can visit us without a referral.
 Simply call 1-888-663-3488 or fill out our online new patient registration form to connect with us.
-As a cancer center that delivers nationally-ranked care in new and transformative ways, we’re committed to connecting every new patient with a cancer expert within one day of their reaching out.
+As a cancer center that delivers nationally-ranked care in new and transformative ways, we’re committed to connecting every new patient with a cancer expert as soon as possible.